Skip to main content

 If the cancer has recurred in the center of the pelvis only, extensive surgery (such as pelvic exenteration) may be an option for some patients, and offers the best chance for possibly curing the cancer (although it can have major side effects).
 Radiation therapy (sometimes along with chemo) might be another option.
 If not, chemo, immunotherapy, or targeted therapy may be used to slow the growth of the cancer or help relieve symptoms, but they aren’t expected to cure the cancer.

 No matter which type of treatment your doctor recommends, it's important that you understand the goal of treatment (to try to cure the cancer, control its growth, or relieve symptoms), as well as its possible side effects and limitations.
 For example, sometimes chemo can improve your quality of life, and other times it might diminish it.
-You need to discuss this with your doctor.
+You might need to discuss this with your doctor.

 New treatments that may benefit patients who have distant recurrence of cervical cancer are being evaluated in clinical trials.